th3pirat3Blood/tryhackme-walkthrough/Tokyo Ghoul/Readme.md

 We got something like a blip/blop - its morse code.
 Use [online decoder](https://morsecode.world/international/translator.html) to solve it or do it manually.

-After solving we got something that is hex represented data... lets converting it to ascii using python
+After solving we got something that is hex represented data... lets convert it to ascii using python

 ```python
 str = "5A4446794D324D334D484A3558324E6C626E526C63673D3D"